Danil148/CreateFilesPython/README.md

 Multi functional interaction with files

+In order for file encryption to work, you need to install pip install pyAesCrypt

 Functions:

 CreateFile("File name", "File extension", "Text that will be in the file") - Create a file